 Linking Public and Private Liquidity to Form Global Liquidity

-Official (public) and private liquidity are so closely related that they could be considered as one.
+Official (public) and private liquidity are so closely connected that they can often be considered as one.

-- Especially in times of financial crisis, private liquidity tends to collapse and depends on commercial banks’ access to sector funding
+- During financial crises, private liquidity tends to collapse and relies on commercial banks’ access to sector funding.

-- Official and private liquidity are also related in normal market conditions (for example, through the collateral policies of central banks)
+- Official and private liquidity are also linked in normal market conditions, for example, through central banks’ collateral policies.

-- According to studies, the reinvestment of foreign exchange reserves creates an additional interaction between official and private liquidity through cross-border capital flows
+- Studies show that reinvesting foreign exchange reserves creates further interaction between official and private liquidity via cross-border capital flows.

 Economic Drivers Affecting Global Liquidity

-(vi) The current phase of the business cycle and the stage of capital expenditure in this cycle
+- The current phase of the business cycle and the stage of capital expenditure within that cycle

 Measuring Global Liquidity

-As explained above, global liquidity includes the official (public) and private liquidity.
-In investment analysis, global liquidity should be assessed through an international perspective.
-These are some reasons for having an international perspective:
+As explained earlier, global liquidity includes both official (public) and private liquidity.
+In investment analysis, global liquidity should be evaluated from an international perspective.
+Here are some reasons for taking an international view:

 - The cross-border operations of commercial banks